-Copenhagen has always been one of the most expensive cities in the world to visit and no wonder, the cost to import and do business in the city is very expensive.
-But no worries for those traveling to visit the city – there are still so many wonderful attractions and free things that you can do for free or at least a cheaper way to experience the best of the city.
+As a first impression of Copenhagen, everyone assumes that this is one of the most expensive cities in the world to visit and no wonder, the cost to import and do business in the city is very expensive.
+With so many attractions to visit in Copenhagen, you’ll be surprised that there are many wonderful attractions and free things that you can do for free or at least a cheaper way to experience the best of the city.
 Check out the free things to do in Copenhagen below and hopefully this won’t make a big dent to your travel budget visiting the city and country.

-21 Free things to do and see in Copenhagen
+Free things to do and see in Copenhagen (cool neighborhoods, historic sites and fun places to explore)

 Plenty of places to explore around Copenhagen with walking promenades, historic attractions, places from above you can explore.
 There’s colorful neighborhoods that are attractive and unique to walk around and other popular venues where the locals like to hang out.
 Check out all of these suggestions below.